Androgyny and futuristic fashion light up London

 "I feel it really stood out from the other shows...
 I think if you want to make a statement this is the perfect designer," The Saturdays singer Mollie King told Reuters.

-(Reporting by Michelle Martin; additional reporting by Ethan Bilby and Li-mei Hoang, editing by Paul Casciato)
+(Reporting by Michelle Martin; addtional reporting by Ethan Bilby and Li-mei Hoang, editing by Paul Casciato)